haysacks/spot-the-coin/README.md

 The APK build of the app can also be found in [Releases](https://github.com/haysacks/spot-the-coin/releases).

 ### Running the website
-We develop the web application using [Dash Plotly](https://plotly.com/dash/) and use both API from [Rates API](https://ratesapi.io/) and [Currency Converter API](https://www.currencyconverterapi.com/) to convert the currency in the coin.
+We develop the web application using [Dash Plotly](https://plotly.com/dash/) and use both API from [Rates API](https://ratesapi.io/) and [Currency Converter API](https://www.currencyconverterapi.com/) to convert the currency of the coin.
 The Keras backend is using Tensorflow-CPU as the library size is much smaller to reduce the *slug size* in Heroku.
 These are the steps to build and run the web-app locally:
 * Clone this repo locally
   ```
   git clone https://github.com/haysacks/spot-the-coin